Achaval Ferrer's entry level wine is an outstanding ambassador for the Malbec grape.

 Fresh and delicate on the nose showing layers of red cherries and raspberries combined with herbal notes of wild rocket and thyme and a touch of minerality.
 On the palate it is elegant and supple with fine tannins providing structure.
 A graceful, complex, deep and structured wine with considerable length.

-Deep ruby with a hint of blue on the rim.
-The nose displays traditional notes of red fruits, cherries and freshly picked plums.
-This wine is all about freshness - the palate is supple and juicy, with soft but structured tannins and a pleasant finish.
+This Malbec is deep violet-red in colour.
+The nose displays characteristic notes of red fruits, raspberries and freshly picked plums with white pepper.
+This wine is all about freshness - the palate is supple and juicy, with soft but structured tannins and a long finish.

 Awarded 91 points and Highly Recommended status by Decanter (www.decanter.com) in their October 2016 edition review of Argentina (see blue link below).